rfjakob/gocryptfs/Documentation/MANPAGE.md

 Available options for mounting are listed below.
 Usually, you don't need any.
 Defaults are fine.

+#### -acl
+Enable ACL enforcement.
+When you want to use ACLs, you must enable this option.

 #### -allow_other
 By default, the Linux kernel prevents any other user (even root) to access a mounted FUSE filesystem.
 Settings this option allows access for